XL2248/CPCC/README.md

 # CPCC
-Data for "Modeling Bilingual Conversational Characteristics for Neural Chat Translation" (ACL2021)
+Data for paper "Modeling Bilingual Conversational Characteristics for Neural Chat Translation" (accepted at ACL-IJCNLP 2021 main conference)

 Code will be released soon.